-The flip-flops will keep your feet off the shower’s floor, and ideally away from any chance of getting any ugly infection.
+The flip-flops will keep your feet off the shower’s floor, and ideally away from any chance of getting an ugly infection.
 It’s a precautionary measure you should take even in the best cheap hotels!

-4. Keep some ear plugs handy
+4. Keep some earplugs handy

-This travel tip is for those who are light sleepers or become homicidal ax-wielding maniacs at the sound of ear drum-smashing snoring. 🙂 Also brilliant on long-distance flights, earplugs may just save your sanity when the guy/girl from the bunk above sounds like a chainsaw on full blast at 4 o’clock in the morning.
+This travel tip is for those who are light sleepers or become homicidal ax-wielding maniacs at the sound of ear-drum-smashing snoring. 🙂 Also brilliant on long-distance flights, earplugs may just save your sanity when the guy/girl from the bunk above sounds like a chainsaw on full blast at 4 o’clock in the morning.

 5. Carry some kind of pocket knife

 These days with tightened airport security, this may sound like the wrong suggestion, but if it’s packed in your checked luggage, it should be ok.
 Some hostels and budget hostels have kitchen equipment, but some essential utensils might be absent.
 Tin openers always never work, sharp knives are nowhere to be found, and even something as basic as a teaspoon may be absent.
-A pocket knife with a decent length of the blade and a can opener are invaluable!
-Shop around for a versatile Swiss-army knife before your trip.
+A pocket knife with a decent length of blade and a can opener are invaluable!
+Shop around for a versatile Swiss army knife before your trip.